equalitie/ouinet/README.md

-will get a default one from templates included in Ouinet's source code, and it will be missing some important parameters, so you may want to stop it and use the shell container to edit `client/ouinet-client.conf` and add configuration options for the injector endpoint `injector-ep` and cache IPNS `injector-ipns`, then restart the client.
+will get a default one from templates included in Ouinet's source code, and it will be missing some important parameters, so you may want to stop it and use the shell container to edit `client/ouinet-client.conf` and add configuration options for the injector endpoint `injector-ep` and credentials `injector-credentials`, and cache IPNS `injector-ipns`, then restart the client.

 If the *injector or client crashes* for some reason, you may have to remove its PID file manually for it to start again.
 Just use the shell container to